Zoë Wicomb: Career

 Her third novel, October, was published in 2015; its central character, Mercia Murray, returns from Glasgow to Namaqualand to visit her brother and his family and to face the question of what "home" means.
 The novel explicitly evokes its connection with Marilynne Robinson's Home, the title Wicomb also wanted for her work.

 Wicomb preferred nonprofit presses for her fiction, such as The Feminist Press and The New Press.
 Her short stories have been published in many collections, including Colours of a New Day: Writing for South Africa (edited by Sarah LeFanu and Stephen Hayward; Lawrence & Wishart, 1990) and Daughters of Africa (edited by Margaret Busby; Jonathan Cape, 1992).

-Her latest novel, Still Life, was published in 2020 by The New Press and was selected by The New York Times as one of the ten best historical novels of 2020.
-The novel has been called stunningly original.
-Although ostensibly about Thomas Pringle, the so-called Father of South African poetry, the story is told through the prism of characters from the past – West Indian slave, Mary Pringle, whose memoir was published by Pringle; Hinza Marossi, Pringle’s adopted Khoesan son; and Sir Nicholas Greene, a character time travelling from the pages of a book.
+Wicomb's final novel, Still Life, published in 2020 by The New Press and described as "stunningly original...exploring race, truth in authorship, and the legacy of past exploitation", was selected by The New York Times as one of the ten best historical novels of 2020.
+Although ostensibly about Thomas Pringle, the so-called Father of South African poetry, the story is told through the prism of characters from the past – West Indian slave, Mary Prince, whose memoir was published by Pringle; Hinza Marossi, Pringle’s adopted Khoesan son; and Sir Nicholas Greene, a character time-travelling from the pages of a book.
 The novel features the paranormal yet is neither thriller nor mystery; the characters may move in our modern world but their main purpose is to interrogate the past.

 Wicomb also published numerous articles of literary and cultural criticism; a selection of these was collected in Race, Nation, Translation: South African essays, 1990–2013 (edited by Andrew van der Vlies; Yale University Press, 2018).
-Her own fiction has been the subject of numerous essays, three special issues of journals (the Journal of Southern African Studies, Current Writing, and Safundi) and a volume edited by Kai Easton and Derek Attridge, Zoë Wicomb & the Translocal: Scotland and South Africa (Routledge, 2017).
+Her own fiction was the subject of numerous essays, three special issues of journals (the Journal of Southern African Studies, Current Writing, and Safundi) and a volume edited by Kai Easton and Derek Attridge, entitled Zoë Wicomb & the Translocal: Scotland and South Africa (Routledge, 2017).
 Wicomb chaired the judges' panel for the 2015 Caine Prize for African Writing.

-Her work has been recognised for a number of prizes, including winning the M-Net Prize (for David’s Story) in 2001, being shortlisted in 2009 for the Commonwealth Writers' Prize (for The One That Got Away), nominated for the Neustadt International Prize for Literature in 2012, and shortlisted for the Barry Ronge Fiction Prize (for October) in 2015.